sydasif/my-pandoc-book/chapters/04-string.md

 >>> name = "John"
 >>> age = 25
 >>> print(f"My name is {name} and I'm {age} years old.")
-# Output: My name is John and I'm 25 years old.
+My name is John and I'm 25 years old.
 ```

 F-strings are especially beneficial for their simplicity and clarity.
 They evaluate expressions and insert their results directly into the string, making complex formatting tasks straightforward.

-#### Additional aspects of f-strings

-F-strings in Python provide powerful capabilities for more advanced string formatting, including:
+**Additional aspects of f-strings:** F-strings in Python provide powerful capabilities for more advanced string formatting, including:

 *Allowing Expressions:* F-strings can include expressions within the curly braces.
 For example, you can directly evaluate and include the result of an expression within the string, as shown here: